Ferndale Unified School District

 The Ferndale Unified School District, oversees public education through grade 12, in Ferndale, California, and the surrounding area, including the "Ferndale bottoms" and an area of the Wildcat Hills in Humboldt County, California.

 The district operates two schools: the Ferndale Elementary School (K–8), and Ferndale High School for grades 9 through 12.
 The school board has five members who meet monthly in the Ferndale High School library; agendas and board packets are available online.
-The superintendent/principal is Beth Anderson.

 Ferndale Elementary School

-The current Ferndale Elementary School is composed of several buildings: The main building was built in 1924, the gymnasium was built in 1967, and a multipurpose room, additional classrooms and computer space were added in 2001.
+Ferndale Elementary School is composed of several buildings: The main building was built in 1924, the gymnasium was built in 1967, and a multipurpose room, additional classrooms and computer space were added in 2001.
 All eighteen teachers are fully credentialed.

 In 2013, forty percent of the 263 students enrolled were socioeconomically disadvantaged, 11% have to learn English and 24% of the students were non-White in ethnicity.

 In the 2009–2010 school year, there were 340 students of whom 6% were English language learners and 20% were receiving free or reduced-price lunches, one measure of economic disadvantage.
-The Academic Performance Index (API) for Ferndale Elementary was 797 in 2008, 815, in 2009, 803 in 2010, 821 in 2011, 839 in 2012 and 791 in 2013.
+The Academic Performance Index (API) for Ferndale Elementary was 797 in 2008, 815 in 2009, 803 in 2010, 821 in 2011, 839 in 2012 and 791 in 2013.
 Compared to all the schools in Humboldt County for CST Scores in English, Ferndale Elementary ranks number 27 of 65.
 With the same schools comparing math scores, Ferndale Elementary ranks 25 of 63.
 By number of students, Ferndale Elementary ranks 18 of 100.

 The sports teams are called "Ferndale Mustangs" with colors of green and white.

 Ferndale High School

 Ferndale High School is composed of several buildings.
 The main building was built in 1952 to provide offices, the school library and 11 classrooms.
 Other buildings include the 1975 gymnasium, and a building containing the woodshop and mechanics shop.
-All fourteen teachers are fully credentialled.
+All fourteen teachers are fully credentialed.

 In 2012, there were 95 students of whom 24% were socioeconomically disadvantaged, 9% have to learn English and 21% were non-White in ethnicity.

 In the 2009–2010 school year, there were 155 students of whom 1% were English language learners and 20% were receiving free or reduced-price lunches, one measure of economic disadvantage.
 The SAT scores of the 14 graduating seniors who took the test in 2009–2010 were 1508: math 526, reading 481, writing 500.
 Compared to the other High Schools in Humboldt County for highest average SAT scores, Ferndale High places sixth of nine.
 Compared to all the schools in Humboldt County for CST Scores in English, Ferndale High ranks 33 of 65.
 With the same schools comparing math scores, Ferndale High ranks 54 of 63.
 By number of students, Ferndale Elementary ranks 41 of 100.

-The graduation rate at Ferndale High School in 2006-07 was 97.8% droppiing slightly the following academic year to 94.7%; there were no expulsions in any of the reported years.
+The graduation rate at Ferndale High School in 2006–2007 was 97.8% dropping slightly the following academic year to 94.7%; there were no expulsions in any of the reported years.

 The sports teams are called "Wildcats" with colors red and white.